Samihaamin/EduCosts/README.md

 ##Tools Used
 * HTML, CSS, Javascript with frameworks such as Plotly.JS for front-end.
-* PHP and mySQL for back-end.
+* LAMP stack (Linux, Apache, MySQL, and PHP) for back-end.

 ##Workflow